xahidbuffon/deep-diver-following/README.md

 ## ROS version
-- The diver_following_cnn folder contain the ROS-package version
+- The diver_following_cnn folder contain the ROS-kinetic package version
 - This version is currently running on the Aqua MinneBot robot (more details: http://irvlab.cs.umn.edu)
 - Feel free to cite the paper you find anything useful:  https://ieeexplore.ieee.org/document/8543168
 ```